A possible message of The Lord’s Prayer

 And forgive us our debts.
 Rom 3:24-28; 8:29-39; Heb 4:15-16…

 And lead us not into temptation!
-Js 1:13-23; Is 5:18; Jn 10:27?!
+Jm 1:13-23; Is 5:18; Jn 10:27?!
 Note that 1 Cor 10:13 is followed by v 14-15.
 Jesus is saying we should be where Father wants us to be: not distracted by thieves, our own lust/greed and self-righteousness, or least of all the devil.
 We successfully resist the enemy [wrong thoughts] only by focussing on Jesus Christ and His Spirit guiding us (Jn 4:24; 14:26), to stop wasting time and energy on reasoning that is not seeking, but that only reflect distrust in Jesus Christ!
-We should therefore not seek out places where He would need to lead us out of self-inflicted calamities (Is 5:18-21) and suspect Him of getting us there and then ask His protection – especially if we ignore what is confirmed in Heb 10:26-27,38-39!…
+We should therefore not seek out places where He would need to lead us out of self-inflicted calamities (Is 5:18-21) and suspect Him of getting us there and then ask His protection – especially if we ignore what is confirmed in Heb 10:26-27,38-39!… So, even if today, some scholars claim this statement of verse 13 was translated wrong, may it very well just have been understood wrong!
+Refer to the meditations “Mixing Old and New” and “The Covenant and the Law”.

-The reader might also want to contemplate the paper “Prayer” and “Intercession” on this website.
+The reader might also want to contemplate the meditation “Prayer” and “Intercession” on this website.
 At any rate, be blessed and live out Phil 4:13; 1 Thess 5:23!…

 2 Tim 3:16,17